SEBAA-Mohammed/Sales-Manager/README.md

 # SalesManagement
-Just a school project on sales management with React frontend and a php API
+A school project on sales management with React frontend and a php API